 The raw barley sprouts work by significantly blocking the inflammatory response induced by alcohol which would otherwise help to contribute to the development or worsening of fatty liver.

-Therefore, we can say that the same benefits appley to MASLD/NAFLD also.
+Therefore, we can apply the same benefits to MASLD/NAFLD today.

 A diet rich in barley (or any type of whole grain) is good for the liver liver because the barley fiber plays an active role in creating propionic acid that prevents enzymes from helping the liver to create cholesterol.